 (CHOIR) and generate reports on recruitment, enrollment, and

 Monitor expenditures and adherence to study budgets and resolve

 billing issues in collaboration with finance and/or management

 staff.
 Work with clinic staff to track expenses related recruitment

 patient safety and adherence to proper study conduct.

-- Ensure essential documentation and recording of patient and
+Ensure essential documentation and recording of participants and

 research data in appropriate files per institutional and regulatory

 * - Other duties may also be assigned

 Bachelor's degree strongly preferred.